 3. Measure the mean power of the UE in the channel bandwidth of the radio access mode according to the test configuration from Table 6.5E.2.2.1.4.1-1, which shall meet the requirements described in Table 6.2E.2.1.5-1 for Power Class 3 UEs.
 The period of measurement shall be at least continuous duration of one active sub-frame (1ms) excluding guard symbols.

 4. Measure the power of the transmitted signal with a measurement filter of bandwidths according to Table 6.5E.2.2.1.5-1 and using a rms detector.
+If the sweep count is higher than one, the trace mode shall be average in liner power units.
 The centre frequency of the filter shall be stepped in continuous steps according to the same table.
 The measured power shall be recorded for each step.
 The measurement period shall capture the active TSs.

 Subtest 2: PSFCH